-Your system must be a multipath HA, multipath, quad-path HA, or quad-path configuration.
+Your system must be a multipath HA, tri-path HA, multipath, quad-path HA, or quad-path configuration.

-For platforms with onboard storage, such as AFF A200, AFF A220, FAS2600 series and FAS2700 systems, the external storage must be cabled as multipath HA or multipath.
+For platforms with internal storage, the external storage must be cabled as multipath HA, tri-path HA, or multipath.

 For a FAS2600 series single-controller system that has the external storage cabled with multipath connectivity, the system is a mixed-path configuration because the internal storage uses single-path connectivity.